Do DPF and EGR Delete Increase Horsepower?

 A: Off‑road only: DPF + EGR + DEF removal paired with custom ECU/TCM tuning and a 4–5″ exhaust—plus EGT monitoring.
 Not legal for street use.

-A: As part of a full off‑road package (hardware + tuning + exhaust + labor), typical budgets are ~$3.6k–$8k, depending on platform and parts.
+A: As part of a full off‑road package (hardware + tuning + exhaust + labor), the typical cost of full diesel delete budget range is ~$3.6k–$8k, depending on platform and parts.

 Why customers trust us